magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 the CLJS compiler options.

-At the moment we're only interested in the `-o` (i.e. `:out-file` when used inside `build.boot`) option, because it is the setting for naming the JS file generated by the CLJS compiler.
+At the moment we're only interested in the `-o` (i.e. `:out-file` when used inside `build.boot`) option, because it is the option for setting the name of JS file generated by the CLJS compiler.
 As we previously saw while playing with the newly defined `tdd` task, the default filename is `output.js`.

-Instead, the default filename generated by the `cljs` task that we composed in the `dev` task and included in the `html` pages is `main.js`.
+Recall that the default filename generated by the `cljs` task that we composed in the `dev` task and included in the `html` pages is `main.js`.